caominhthe/awesomevim/README.md

 **YADR is an opinionated dotfile repo that will make your heart sing**

   * The best bits of all the top dotfile repos, vim and zsh plugins curated in one place, into a simple and cohesive way of working.
-  * More than 90 vim plugins, all under one roof, working together, each plugin researched and configured to be at its best, often with better shortcut keys.
+  * More than 90 vir, all under one roof, working together, each plugin researched and configured to be at its best, often with better shortcut keys.
   * Many zsh plugins, starting with the wonderful Prezto base, and adding a few niceties on top.
   * All things are vimized: irb, postgres command line, etc.